-There are several rumors of deaths that some say resulted due to reading this particular piece out loud.
-These include a film director who made a movie titled Denen ni Shisu, released in 1974 that was based loosely around this poem and a university student.
-The mystery that’s been created around ‘Tomino’s Hell’ has allowed it to maintain cult popularity.
+There are several rumors of deaths that some say occurred after reading this strange piece of poetry out loud.
+These include a film director who made a movie titled Denen ni Shisu, released in 1974 that was based loosely around this poem, and a university student.
+The mystery and urban legend that’s been created around ‘Tomino’s Hell’ has allowed it to maintain cult popularity.
+It is unclear where the inspiration for this poem came from.
+Its loose details will force readers to fill in many of the blanks in regard to who Tomino is and what exactly he got himself into.

-The poem uses intense and disturbing images to depict this journey.
+The poem uses intense and disturbing images to depict Tomino’s journey.
 He falls as if truly entering hell, to the deepest level.
-He is made to suffer along the way,, and when he gets there, he cries out for his sisters and the warmer, joyous pre-war world he used to inhabit.
+He is made to suffer along the way, and when he gets there, he cries out for his sisters and the warmer, joyous pre-war world he used to inhabit.

 You can read the full poem in English and Japanese here.